LKremer/AAV-screening/03_single-cell-RNA-seq/README.md

 ## Raw sequencing data

-All raw reads in FASTQ format are currently pending acceptation at the NCBI Gene Expression Omnibus (GEO).
+All raw reads in FASTQ format are currently pending approval at the NCBI Gene Expression Omnibus (GEO).
 Once they are accepted, the raw FASTQ files will be available under accession [GSE145172](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE145172).

 ## Read mapping and transcript quantification